All Products

 5. In the left-side navigation pane, click Data Node Management.

-6. In the Data Node List section, find the node whose configuration you want to change and click Change Configurations in the Actions column.
+6. In the Data Node List section, find the node and click Change Configurations in the Actions column.

 Note

-To change the configurations of multiple data nodes at the same time, select the data nodes and click Batch Configuration Change in the upper-right corner.
+To change multiple data nodes at once, select the nodes and click Batch Configuration Change in the upper-right corner.

 7. In the Data Node Configuration Change dialog box, select the new configuration and switching mode.